bousqi/retrosmc/README.md

 * OSMC (Our beloved platform this is running on - Keep up the good work!)
 * `jcnventura3` for the launcher add-on - Just works
 * Thanks to all testers
+* Thanks to mcobit for the OSMC script